bvn-architecture/PluginsDocumentation/docs/_docs/2017-05-31-FamilyReporter.markdown

 # Family Reporter - Preface

-The ‘Family Reporter” app is used to gather a number of properties from families and their catalog files.
-Those log file can be opened and edited in Excel and then applied to families via the Family Updater app.
+The ‘Family Reporter' app is used to gather a number of properties from families and their catalog files.
+Those log files can either be used to [visualize](#https://annisarivera.github.io/mastercontent/) the state of your Revit content or modified in Excel and then applied to families via the Family Updater app.

 TODO: